Orca Security

 To avoid that, Orca Security tried to create more quality gates on the developers' side.
 That crippled them, and their developer velocity crashed.

 Fond of building systems, John started to check how other companies — such as Facebook or Google — managed their mono-repo.
-He found out at this time that Facebook was letting the pull requests being merged, and then they ran the quality gates.
-If those gates failed, they started hunting down what was the single pull request that caused the problem, reverted that code, and notified the user.
+He found out at this time that Facebook was letting the pull requests be merged, and then they ran the quality gates.
+If those gates failed, they started hunting down the single pull request that caused the problem, reverted that code, and notified the user.
 Nothing satisfying.

 Deepening his research, John discovered an open-source project called Bors.
 The promise was exciting.
-They tried to use it, but many issues occurred, from missing features such as managing squashed pull requests to the struggle to integrating Bors into GitHub.
+They tried to use it, but many issues occurred, from missing features such as managing squashed pull requests to the struggle to integrate Bors into GitHub.
 They wanted more.
-At the end of the day, they had closed pull requests and not merged ones.
+At the end of the day, they closed pull requests and did not merge them.Moreover, Bors does not offer managed services as an open-source project.
+They had to create and staff a dedicated team to use Bors efficiently.
+Problem: that's neither their expertise nor their job.
+This was not a cost-efficient option for Orca Security since it would have required two full-time engineers to maintain the system.

 On good days, we can merge up to 50 PRs a day.
 And by a day, I mean working hours.
 Infinitely more than before, because without Mergify we had incredibly high chances of breaking the code with 50 PRs.